matheus-pereira/elric/packages/jest-worker/README.md

 #### `WorkerPool: (workerPath: string, options?: WorkerPoolOptions) => WorkerPoolInterface` (optional)

 Provide a custom worker pool to be used for spawning child processes.
-By default, Jest will use a node thread pool if available and fall back to child process threads.
+By default, elric will use a node thread pool if available and fall back to child process threads.

 #### `enableWorkerThreads: boolean` (optional)

-`jest-worker` will automatically detect if `worker_threads` are available, but will not use them unless passed `enableWorkerThreads: true`.
+`elric-worker` will automatically detect if `worker_threads` are available, but will not use them unless passed `enableWorkerThreads: true`.

 ### `workerSchedulingPolicy: 'round-robin' | 'in-order'` (optional)